kubenstein/parcel-babel-runtime-example/README.md

 The goal of this PoC (proof of concept) is to setup working [`parcel-bundler`](https://github.com/parcel-bundler/parcel) environment where missing JS functionalities are patched by babel-runtime (aka.
 Ponyfills) instead of polyfilling global namespace.

 ### Why are polyfills bad?
 Polyfilling means only patching functionalities that are missing, usually on older browsers, while using native implementations whenever it is available (modern browsers).
-The problem with polyfilling is it patches global objects, so for example if `Array.from(..)` method is missing on IE a polypill will add a `form` method to `Array.prototype` object.
+The problem with polyfilling is it patches global objects, so for example if `Array.from(..)` method is missing on IE a polyfill will add a `form` method to `Array.prototype` object.

 That means if there are two polyfilling solutions used on a single page only the first implementation will be used.
 This may (and actually did to me) lead to incompatible mix of polyfills.